Nizar991/Healthcare-app-frontend/README.md

 # Healthcare App Frontend

 ## Overview
 This is the frontend of a healthcare mobile application developed using **Android Studio**.
-The app provides a streamlined interface for users to create accounts, log in, and access various healthcare-related services from the homepage.
+The app is built with **Java** and **XML**, providing an intuitive interface for users to create accounts, log in, and access various healthcare-related services from the homepage.
 It serves as the user interface for functionalities such as elderly care, child care, and more.

 ## Features
 - **User Registration**: